Join GREGG in this trip of a lifetime in PERU

 Quechua is both a language, and the name given to the indigenous people that speak the language in countries that include Peru, Ecuador, Bolivia, and to a lesser degree in Brazil, Chile and Argentina.
 It was the language of the Ancient Incans, and the indigenous Quechuans of Peru today still live the traditional lifestyle of their ancestors.
 They still cook the traditional foods of fresh guinea pig, over 55 varieties of indigenous corn, over 4,000 varieties of indigenous potatoes and high-altitude quinoa that have sustained them through the invasions from foreign armies, and the draught and cold brought by the climate change of the past.
 They still heal their bodies using indigenous plants and herbs and following precise formulas that have been preserved in their families for centuries.

-May of 2018 year marked my 29th year of leading groups into this ancient and mysterious land, and my 2018 group was the 31st group that I’ve been privileged to lead into the beauty of the Peruvian Andes.
 Finding ourselves in the towns, villages and islands, and with the people that have preserved these timeless traditions, is a life-changing experience that defies the summary of a brief newsletter.
 In the following paragraphs I’ll do my best to share a few of the highlights that offer new and empowering ways to think of ourselves and our relationship to the world around us.

 TRADITIONAL HEALING — One of the most anticipated experiences for our group was the opportunity to learn about Andean healing from an indigenous herbalist.
 On a sunny Andean morning, Juan (not his real name to protect his privacy) arrived at the renovated monastery where we were acclimating to the high-altitude environment.
 Along with his wife and two children, he set up an extensive display of living plants, herbs, vines, flowers and native grasses, as well as concentrated elixirs, soaps and salves made from extracts of the living pharmacy that was in front of us.
 After a 30-minute presentation describing his family history and how the herbs are grown and prepared, the group was encouraged to sample lotions, taste the elixirs and ask questions regarding the traditional healing of everything from common colds, coughs, headaches and rashes to specific conditions that included diverticulitis, diabetes and even cancers.
 Not surprisingly, however, he also emphasized the role of personal responsibility when it comes to choices of diet and especially our “inner” pharmacy of thoughts and emotions.
 I think it’s fair to say that everyone who took the opportunity to immerse themselves in the experience came away with an even deeper respect for the indigenous wisdom that Juan shared with us that day.